Do I have to be an OLLI

 Where will these Day

 Programs take place?
-Some will be located at the Herring Center on the Furman Campus
+Some will be located on the Furman Campus

-and others will be held on sites relevant to the topic for that day.
+and others will be held at sites in Greenville relevant to the topic for that day.

 When are the sessions?
-Orientation is January 28, 2014.
-Course sessions will run February-November on
+Orientation is in late August.
+Course sessions will run September-May, usually on

 Why do I have to fill out